abetwothree/laravel-iconify-api/README.md

 @iconify
 ```

-This will configure the Iconify on demand icons to load the icons from your Laravel application.
+This will configure the [Iconify API](https://iconify.design/docs/api/providers.html#api-config) on demand icons to load the icons from your Laravel application instead of the Iconify API.

 ### How To Display Icons

-To displays icons follow the instructions on the [Iconify](https://iconify.design/docs/icon-components/) on demand docs and use their component libraries in your Laravel Application.
+To displays icons follow the instructions on the [Iconify](https://iconify.design/docs/icon-components/) on demand docs and use any of their component libraries in your Laravel Application.

 You also need icon set data to be available in your application.
 You'll need to install the icon set data using NPM.
 See more [info here](https://iconify.design/docs/icons/icon-data.html#sources).